NicholasAzar/sprnklr/README.md

 MVP sync files accross google accounts

-An app is required to review files & adjust/add accounts and manage settings. - flutter looks like a good choice.
+An app is required to review files & adjust/add accounts and manage settings. - react native looks like a good choice.

 python.